-‘Sister Wives’ News: Mariah Brown Comes Out Of The ‘Sister Wives’ Closet
+‘Sister Wives’ News: Mariah Brown Comes Out Of The Closet

-Whilst the Catfishing scandal has been discussed at length, on recent episodes of Sister Wives, TLC have also been teasing us with hints that Mariah Brown had big news for the rest of the Sister Wives family.
-Ashley’s Reality Roundup state that many Sister Wives fans assumed that Mariah was going to tell her parents that she was dating, or maybe that she was getting engaged to a guy.
+While the catfishing scandal has been discussed at length, on recent episodes of Sister Wives, TLC has also teased hints that Mariah Brown had big news for the rest of the Sister Wives family.
+Ashley’s Reality Roundup state that many Sister Wives fans assumed that Mariah was going to tell her parents that she was dating or that maybe she was getting engaged to a guy.
 Apparently, Kody Brown “even teased Mariah that if she was, indeed, engaged it better be to someone that he likes.”

 It seems that everyone was wrong in their speculation about Mariah’s secret.
-As reported in Inquisitr the real news that Mariah had for the Sister Wives family, is that she has come out of the Sister Wives closet, and told the family that she is gay.
+As reported by the Inquisitr, the real news that Mariah had for the Sister Wives family is that she has come out of the closet, telling the family that she is gay.

-Empty Lighthouse call Mariah’s announcement “shocking,” and admittedly some of the Sister Wives family did seem to be shocked by Mariah’s revelation.
-That said, it’s 2017, should we be “shocked,” that in such a large family, one person has come out as gay.
-Kody Brown has four Sister Wives, and between them they have 18 children.
-Should we be shocked that one person out of 23 has come out as gay?
+Empty Lighthouse calls Mariah’s announcement “shocking,” and admittedly some of the Sister Wives family did seem to be shocked by Mariah’s revelation.
+That said, it’s 2017, should we be “shocked” that in such a large family, one person has come out as gay.
+Kody Brown has four Sister Wives, and between them, they have 18 children.
+Should we be shocked that one person among them has come out as gay?

-Since 2007, LGBTQ group Stonewall, have used the slogan “some people are gay, get over it,” as a means of tackling homophobia.
+Since 2007, LGBTQ group Stonewall has used the slogan “some people are gay, get over it” as a means of tackling homophobia.
 Fifty years ago, people may have been shocked to see a TV personality openly admit that they are gay.
-Fifty years ago, homosexuality was illegal, same sex marriage was unthinkable and stars of stage and screen hid their sexuality for fear of damaging their careers.
+Fifty years ago, homosexuality was illegal, same-sex marriage was unthinkable, and stars of stage and screen hid their sexuality for fear of damaging their careers.
 Surely, in 2017, those days are behind us.

-Of course, reality TV programs build their audience, and keep them engaged, by creating controversy out of almost anything.
-Mariah Brown’s Sister Wives revelation is just a mechanism to keep members of the shows audience coming back for more.
+Of course, reality TV programs build their audience and keep them engaged by creating controversy out of almost anything.
+Mariah Brown’s Sister Wives revelation is just a mechanism to keep members of the show’s audience coming back for more.
 Some of the Sister Wives family might be shocked because they thought they knew Mariah and didn’t suspect that she was gay.
-That said in a preview clip for the next episode even dad, Kody Brown has said that “we’re not happy Mariah’s gay; we’re happy Mariah knows herself.”
+That said, in a preview clip for the next episode even dad, Kody Brown has said that “we’re not happy Mariah’s gay; we’re happy Mariah knows herself.”

 Day 24.
 Happy Thanksgiving!
 Thank you for indulging my 24 days of thankfulness this month. 🙂 These two cuties are just a couple of my favorite kids.
 So grateful to have them in my life!
 We're at that point in our lives where we don't always get all our kids home with us during the holidays, but it was so great spending time with the ones who were here. 🙂